nathanlane/nathanlane.github.io/src/content/post/gisfunctional.md

 }
 {% endhighlight %}

-<p>We're tempted to iterate over the raster layers ( <code>layer[l]</code> ) and use standard R GIS libraries to, say, extract everage values from the rasters over a country boundary shapefile (e.g. hourly weather readings over the borders of Finland).
-Above all, we're tempted to "harvest" the geographic statistics, taking the values we extract and collating them in a giant file.</p>
+We're tempted to iterate over the raster layers ( <code>layer[l]</code> ) and use standard R GIS libraries to, say, extract everage values from the rasters over a country boundary shapefile (e.g. hourly weather readings over the borders of Finland).
+Above all, we're tempted to "harvest" the geographic statistics, taking the values we extract and collating them in a giant file.

-<p>Straight up, this is a bad idea.</p>
+Straight up, this is a bad idea.

-<p>Loops can be abysmal for these tasks.
-When iterating through objects with a <code>for()</code> loop, we're actually calling many tiny functions ... <i>over and over again</i>.
-Not only is the <code>for()</code> a function, but so is the ":", and so are the brackets "[ ]".</p>
+Loops can be abysmal for these tasks.
+When iterating through objects with a <code>for()</code> loop, we're actually calling many tiny functions ... *over and over again*.
+Not only is the <code>for()</code> a function, but so is the ":", and so are the brackets "[ ]".

-<p>To make matters worse, when we manipulate a vector or data.frame with a for-loop, we're also making many internal copies of our objects.
-Unbeknownst to us, mundane data transormations can quickly fill out memory with repeated copies.</p>
+To make matters worse, when we manipulate a vector or data.frame with a for-loop, we're also making many internal copies of our objects.
+Unbeknownst to us, mundane data transormations can quickly fill out memory with repeated copies.

-<p>Moreover, embedded in our first attempt is the agony loop-based "data-harvesting."
-Unless we're carefull, using a loop to incrementally "grow" a dataset will bring your computer to its knees.</p>
+Moreover, embedded in our first attempt is the agony loop-based "data-harvesting."
+Unless we're carefull, using a loop to incrementally "grow" a dataset will bring your computer to its knees.

-<p><strong>Consider an Alternative Approach.</strong></p>
+**Consider an Alternative Approach.**

-<p>Instead of loops, the following template - and specifically the full program in Part 2 - considers a solution more suited to R.</p>
+Instead of loops, the following template - and specifically the full program in Part 2 - considers a solution more suited to R.

-<p>By combining functional style with the use of the <code>raster()</code> library, we eliminate the need for nested loops and boil the problem down to a streamlined "apply+function" structure.</p>
+By combining functional style with the use of the <code>raster()</code> library, we eliminate the need for nested loops and boil the problem down to a streamlined "apply+function" structure.

 {% highlight R %}
 generate_statistics_from_netcdf <- function( input_netcdffile ) {